Black-Beard-Sdk/TransformJsonToJson/README.md

 ```JSON
     { 'name' : 'name1' }
 ```
-The template is a valid json structur.
-The json path fetch the value at specified adress from the source document.
+The template is a valid json structur. the value in string have a specific syntax The json path fetch the value at specified adress from the source document.

 # JSONPath Syntax